 For more information, please contact:

-Assistant Professor, Department of Obstetrics, Gynecology and Reproductive Sciences, Division of Gynecologic Specialties
+Clinical Professor, Department of Obstetrics, Gynecology and Reproductive Sciences, Division of Gynecologic Specialties

 University of Pittsburgh School of Medicine

-Magee-Women’s Hospital of UPMC
+UPMC Magee-Women’s Hospital

 300 Halket Street